What is the experience of the instructor(s) delivering my course?

 - Experienced Instructors

 - “The training was delivered professionally and efficiently.
 This has given me the knowledge and confidence to take on lean sigma improvement projects.
 Will probably look at more training in the near future.
-Thank you!”By Kenny Tong (Rating: 4.8 out of 5, 23/04/2012) from Croydon
+Thank you!”By Kenny Tong (Quality Control) from Croydon

 - “I personally found the trainer’s style and delivery both motivating and engaging.
 I also enjoyed that the trainer was willing to share with the group their significant knowledge and experience to bring to life the theories and explain them on a practical level.
 I found this incredibly inspirational.
-I hope to do additional courses with the Knowledge Academy and will be seeking to progress with more training in 2012.”By Connie Hooper (Rating: 5 out of 5, 01/05/2012) from London
+I hope to do additional courses with the Knowledge Academy and will be seeking to progress with more training in 2012.”By Connie Hooper (Quality Supervisor) from London

-- “The trainer was both informative and encouraging, and did an excellent job going through a lot of difficult material.”By Jeet Singh (Rating: 4.8 out of 5, 06/03/2012) from Leeds
+- “The trainer was both informative and encouraging, and did an excellent job going through a lot of difficult material.”By Jeet Singh (Quality Control Supervisor) from Leeds

 We do not currently have a video for this topic